Dr Madelein Kleyn is the CEO and founder of Mad K IP Consulting (Pty) Ltd.

 Madelein tutors part time for the World Intellectual Property Organisation e-learning programme on IP management.
 She is appointed as research associate and fellow of the Anton Mostert Chair of Intellectual Property, Stellenbosch University Faculty of Law an appointment recognizing proven specialised expertise.
 She moderates and teaches the patent and design module of the Anton Mostert Chair of IP LLM (intellectual property) course at Stellenbosch University.
 She is also Director – Technology Transfer at Innovus that is responsible for technology transfer, entrepreneurial support and development, and innovation at the university.
 We manage the commercialisation of the University’s innovation and intellectual property portfolio through patenting, licensing and the formation of spin-out companies.

 Madelein has authored and presented various articles, papers and publications on IP matters internationally specifically on technology and IP licensing and commentaries on national IP related legislation.
-Since 2014 she is the co-editor of the journal “International Pharmaceutical Law “and is also a co-author of the South African Chapter of this publication.
-She publishes and edits the quarterly news brief for the South African Institute of Intellectual Property lawyers (SAIIPL) in South Africa.
-She is a member of American Chemical Society, INTA (Global advisory committee for Africa and Program advisory council), LESI (Technology licensing Committee), LES SA (President) and SAIIPL.
-Madelein was included in the IAM Strategy 300 – The World’s Leading IP Strategists 2015, 2016 and 2017 and featured in WTR300 World’s leading trademark professionals since 2016.
+Since 2014 she is the co-editor of the Lexis Nexis journal “International Pharmaceutical Law “and is also a co-author of the South African Chapter of this publication.
+She publishes and is the editor of the IP Briefs™ a quarterly newsletter for the South African Institute of Intellectual Property lawyers (SAIIPL).
+She is a member of American Chemical Society, INTA, LESI (Chair of Patent and Technology licensing Committee), LES SA (Past President) and SAIIPL.
+Madelein was included in the IAM Strategy 300 – The World’s Leading IP Strategists since 2015 and 2017 and featured in WTR300 World’s leading trademark professionals since 2016.

 Janusz has more than 3 decades experience in the technology and IP industry.